-Most people driving to Serengeti set off from the city of Arusha in northeast Tanzania.
+Most people driving to Serengeti set off from the city of Arusha in northeast Tanzania (please see the map above).
 If you’re coming from Kilimanjaro (many opt for a Tanzania safari following on from their Kilimanjaro climb), Arusha will already be your staging post.
 The drive west from Arusha to Serengeti takes about seven hours, and you must pass through Ngorongoro Conservation Area.
 Ngorongoro Crater is a massive and beautiful caldera (collapsed volcano) filled with wildlife, so we highly recommend you include a stopover there in your travel itinerary.

 If driving from Arusha to Serengeti National Park on your own, be sure to do some careful homework beforehand.
 You should carry extra fuel, for instance, as the gas stations along the route don’t always have supply.
 Further, you should note that you must drive on the left, cellphone reception is rare along the route, and vehicle recovery can take days, even weeks.
 Most tour operators offering Serengeti safaris organise your transport from Arusha for you.

 There are daily flights from Kilimanjaro Airport in Arusha to both Seronera Airport in central Serengeti National Park and Kirawira B Aerodrome in the western section of the park.
 If you’re not already in or near Arusha, you can get a connecting flight there from Dar es Salaam on the coast of Tanzania (near to Zanzibar) or Nairobi in Kenya.
 (Note that Tanzania requires you to present a yellow fever vaccination certificate if you enter from a country that has a yellow fever risk, such as Kenya.)

 As of 2020, the entrance fees to Serengeti National Park are as follows:

 |Adults over 16 years||$60||€55|